mikefarah/yq/README.md

   yq [command]

 Available Commands:
-  eval             Apply expression to each document in each yaml file given in sequence eval-all         Loads _all_ yaml documents of _all_ yaml files and runs expression once help             Help about any command shell-completion Generate completion script
+  eval             Apply the expression to each document in each yaml file in sequence eval-all         Loads _all_ yaml documents of _all_ yaml files and runs expression once help             Help about any command shell-completion Generate completion script

 Flags:
-  -C, --colors        force print with colors
-  -e, --exit-status   set exit status if there are no matches or null or false is returned -h, --help          help for yq
+  -C, --colors                force print with colors -e, --exit-status           set exit status if there are no matches or null or false is returned -f, --front-matter string   (extract|process) first input as yaml front-matter.
+Extract will pull out the yaml content, process will run the expression against the yaml content, leaving the remaining data intact
+  -h, --help                  help for yq
   -I, --indent int            sets indent level for output (default 2) -i, --inplace               update the yaml file inplace of first yaml file given.
-  -M, --no-colors     force print with no colors
-  -N, --no-doc        Don't print document separators (---) -n, --null-input    Don't read input, simply evaluate the expression given.
+  -M, --no-colors             force print with no colors -N, --no-doc                Don't print document separators (---) -n, --null-input            Don't read input, simply evaluate the expression given.
 Useful for creating yaml docs from scratch.
   -P, --prettyPrint           pretty print, shorthand for '... style = ""' -j, --tojson                output as json.
 Set indent to 0 to print json in one line.
-  -v, --verbose       verbose mode
+      --unwrapScalar          unwrap scalar, print the value with no quotes, colors or comments (default true) -v, --verbose               verbose mode
   -V, --version               Print version information and quit

 Use "yq [command] --help" for more information about a command.
 ```